Wani, Yavatmal

 Wani is located in eastern part of Yavatmal district and borders Chandrapur district.
 Despite being a taluka, Wani is important commercial hub for nearby area due to its strong market and its crucial location.
-Yavatmal city is 110 kmy from Wani and Chandrapur is only 55 km.
-Nagpur is 130 km from Wani and Wardha is 110 km by road connectivity.
+Yavatmal city is 110 km from Wani and Chandrapur is only 52 km.
+Nagpur is 135 km from Wani and Wardha is 120 km by road connectivity.
+Amravati is 200 Kms from Wani City.

+For its strategic location, great connectivity and rich abundance of many minerals, Wani holds an importance place in the region.

 History

-Wani has age old rock cut temples, including the Rangnath Swami Mandir, Kala Ram Mandir and Narsimha Mandir present in the southern part of the city.
+Wani has a rich history from Stone age to Satvahan and earlier Gond kings.
+Suresh Chopane a researcher based from wani, discovered Mesolithic stone age sites at Susari and Mardi, Wani has age old rock cut temples, including the Rangnath Swami Mandir, Kala Ram Mandir and Narsimha Mandir present in the southern part of the city.

 In past, Wani was known as 'Wun'.
 Wani was a district headquarters in Berar Province during British Raj.
 Later on, Wani became a taluka with Yavatmal as district head.

 Demographics

 As of the 2011 census of India, Wani had a population of 58,840 excluding the outer part of the city.
 Villages like Ganeshpur, Chikhalgaon, Waghdara, Lalguda are in city boundaries but the population is not included in the city population.
 The population can reach one lakh if we include these villages.
 Males constituted 51% of the population and females 49%.
 Wani had an average literacy rate of 74%, higher than the national average of 59.5%: male literacy was 80%, and female literacy was 68%.
 In 2011 in Wani, 13% of the population was under 6 years of age.